Mark Boulton’s essential introduction to designing for the web using the principles of graphic design.

 Featuring five sections, each covering a core aspect of graphic design: Getting Started, Research, Typography, Colour, and Layout.
 Learn solid graphic design theory that you can simply apply to your designs, making the difference from a good design to a great one.

 A Practical Guide to Designing for the Web is a stand-out book amongst web design books.
 Mark finds the right balance between practical and inspirational.
 And it's beautifully designed.
-Have a look for yourself:

 This book is about graphic design basics as applied to web.
 It will provide you with a base-line understanding of typography, colour theory and layout, all built on top of a base of research and process.
 It will give you what you need to take your designs to the next level.